 I&RS is a state mandated system of clearly defined steps that are taken to assist a struggling student in improving educational outcomes.
 These steps are taken by a multi-disciplinary team, which meets, regularly, to monitor the success of students identified through the referral process, as needing specific academic and/or behavior “interventions” in order to be successful.
 These interventions are monitored over a period of time and may be modified, enhanced or discontinued as indicated by the needs of the student involved.
-The I&RS team aids students in the general education program, but also provides support for students determined to be in need of special education programs.
+The I&RS team aids students in the general education program.

 As stated in N.J.A.C.
 6A:16-8.1, the functions of I&RS are as follows:

 - Identify learning, behavior and health difficulties of students;

 - Collect thorough information of the identified difficulties;

 - Develop and implement action plans which provide for appropriate interventions based on the information collected and the desired results;

 - Provide support, guidance and professional development to school staff to properly identify and implement interventions designed to address student difficulties;

 - Actively involve parents and guardians in the development and implementation of I&RS action plans;

 - Coordinate the services of community-based social and health provider agencies and other community resources;